The 1000 Year Millennium

 Jesus died for you!
 He died so that you could have a place with Him in that New Jerusalem and in the new heavens and new earth that are coming.
 Your final destiny, inside or outside, eternal life or eternal destruction, depends upon your choice.
 Will you give yourself to the One who gave Himself for you, and thus have eternity with Him, or will you continue resisting His pleadings?

 The Millennium is coming; nothing you can do will change this.
 All you can do is decide – by your choice for or against Jesus – where you are going to spend it.

 The Lord is pleading with you.
 Choose Jesus Christ now, before it’s too late.

 Select the following If you would prefer a study that is primarily directed at covering the sequence of events leading up to and following the 1000 Year Millennium.
 See also frequently asked questions on the 1000 year millennium.

-Please Note: Due to the massive impact this ministry is having on the world, the Satanic attacks have this family struggling without a wife and mother that we love and miss dearly and insufficient funds.
-This is also due to an ongoing and undiagnosed illness since 2007 that had me bed ridden for the first year with a 57lb (26kg) weight loss.
-This ministry has 129 domains with a total yearly count of over 3,500,000 visits and high costs.
-We desperately require prayer and financial support to keep this family together and ministry afloat.
-Any assistance is greatly appreciated to keep this ministry spreading truth to the world.
+Please Note: Due to the impact these websites are having on the world, the Satanic attacks have this family struggling without a wife and mother that we love and miss dearly and insufficient funds.
+This is also due to an ongoing infection of Lyme disease since 2007 that had me bed ridden for the first year with a 57lb (26kg) weight loss.
+There are 130 domains with a total yearly count of over 3,000,000 visits.
+Fighting Lyme is expensive as is the cost of maintaining these sites.
+We desperately require prayer and support to keep this family together and Lyme from winning.
+Any assistance is greatly appreciated so I can keep these sites spreading truth to the world.
 Thank you for your prayers and support.
-Total support this week: $70.00.
+Total support this week: $160.00.